9elements/aygabtu/README.md

 ### `visiting_with`

-When the `pass` action is used, the scope uses the given parameters for building the URLs.
-See the documentation for the `pass` action.
+When the `visit` or `visit_with` actions are used, the scope uses the given parameters for building the URLs.
+See the documentation for the `visit` action.

 ### `remaining` and `requiring`